Written by Richard Perry

 Commissions

-The formula for the calculation of overnight financing charges that AvaTrade uses is fairly standard and is as follows:
+The formula for calculating overnight financing charges that AvaTrade uses is fairly standard and is as follows:

-AvaTrade has zero withdrawal fees – which is good.
-Many brokers will charge on second withdrawals within a month and often maybe around $25 for Wire transfers out. – for more details see Withdrawal Methods
+AvaTrade has no withdrawal fees, which is also very good.
+Some brokers charge extra for second withdrawals requested within the same month and the additional fees often start from $25 for wire transfers.
+For more details, see Withdrawal Methods.

-Compared to most brokers, this fee is very expensive.
-Most will be between $10 to $15 per month and on average only starts after maybe a year.
-We would say that 24 months is generous, 12 months is average and six months is tight.
-AvaTrade inactivity fees kick in after just 3 months.
+Compared to most brokers, this fee is relatively low.
+On the downside, inactivity fees typically range from $10 to $15 per month and are deducted after one year of dormancy.
+You could say that 24 months is a relatively long timeframe, 12 months is average and 6 months is a short timeframe.
+AvaTrade’s inactivity fees kick in after just 2 months.

 Administration Fees